metricly/metricly-docs/content/api/api-alerts.md

 ## GET from /incidents/{id}

-{{< button theme="info" href="https://app.metricly.com/swagger-ui.html#!/alerts/getUsingGET" >}} GET {{< /button >}} You can use an **incidentId** to pull all information about an alert, such as violating metrics, specific events, elements affected, and start/stop timestamps.
-The incidentId can be found by querying for a list of alerts.
+{{< button theme="info" href="https://app.metricly.com/swagger-ui.html#!/alerts/getUsingGET" >}} GET {{< /button >}} Use this endpoint to get information about an alert, such as violating metrics, specific events, elements affected, and start/stop timestamps.

 {{% expand "View method details."%}}